Keep the Trail Access info current...

 Goldfields & Mining

 From Lake St Clair, this walk will take you through rainforest, sub-alpine moorland and highland eucalypt forest on this circuit walk via Shadow Lake.
-Clear weather allows splendid views of Mt Hugel.
+Clear weather allows splendid views of Mount Hugel.

 Near Shadow Lake the vegetation changes to sub-alpine forest.
 Here snow gums, buttongrass and sedges flourish.
 Pencil pines fringe the lake edge.
 The lake contains the introduced brown and rainbow trout.
 These can be fished if you have a licence.
 Picnic spots can be found around the lake edge but please remember that campfires are not permitted.